marcdotson/data-5600/notes/notes.md

 - Feature Engineering and Ordinary Least Squares (Sept 22; Feb 2; Jun 3)
 - Frequentist and Bayesian Inference (Sept 24; Feb 4; Jun 17)

-## Estimation
+## Parameter Estimates

-- MLE as a decision theoretic extension of OLS (p.
-8-9 of PML, p.
-105 of PML, p.
-143 of PML?)
-- Using OLS to estimate the parameters in a linear regression is equivalent to using Bayesian inference with a \_\_\_\_\_\_ prior.
-  (Show with the two equation forms.)
-- Illustrate how a posterior is an updated version of the prior taking into the account the likelihood
+Even when frequentist and Bayesian models produce similar results, the interpretation of the results is different

+Frequentist estimates a point and then considers an interval; Bayesian estimates a distribution that can then be summarized

+Where does the variation come from?

 - Sampling distributions vs. posterior distributions

-## Parameter Estimates

-- Parameter estimates

-- Statistical significance

-- Points, intervals, bootstrap, and distributions (estimate, estimator, estimand meme) – danger of summarizing/summary statistics?

 - That this is an illustration of shrinkage that happens automatically (p.
-89 of PML)
+89 of PML)?

-- Bootstrap as poor man’s posterior

-- Significance, confidence intervals, and p-values
+Significance, confidence intervals, and p-values

 - Probability of observing something as or more extreme, assuming the null is true
 - Manually computing a confidence interval using the t-distribution and margin of error
+- Confidence intervals are about uncertainty in parameter estimates (i.e., parameters are fixed)
 - Equivalence of p-values and confidence intervals (meme)

-- Confidence intervals are about uncertainty in parameter estimates (i.e., parameters are fixed)

-## Interpretations
+- Why we end up with language that avoids probability

-- Create a chart showing the differences between Bayesian and frequentist statistics?
+Create a chart showing the differences between Bayesian and frequentist statistics?
-- Statistical models capture association, not causation
-- Correlation does not imply causation, and the lack of correlation does not imply lack of causation
-- Do I need matrix multiplication – does that notation work in both statsmodels and Bambi?

 # Week 06 (Sept 29, Oct 1; Feb 9, 11; Jun 17)